Convert 2D floor plans to 3D in Revit using AI tools

 It’s also worth noting that many of these solutions are connected.
 WiseBIM’s technology, for instance, has been licensed or integrated into other platforms – all three examples above (Plans2BIM, ACCA’s planAI, and BIMify) either use WiseBIM’s engine or a similar machine learning approach inspired by it (www.bina-i.com) (www.bina-i.com).
 The industry clearly sees value in this AI-driven approach to understanding drawings.
 As the algorithms learn from more data over time, we can expect the accuracy and capabilities to only improve – imagine AI that could even read hand-written notes on a scan or detect structural vs. architectural wall types automatically.

-Beyond Conversion: AI Agents and Automation in Revit Workflows
+Beyond Conversion: AI Agents and Automation in BIM Workflows

 Automatically building a 3D model from a 2D plan is a huge leap forward, but it’s just one aspect of how AI is transforming Revit workflows.
 Beyond geometry conversion, AI is also changing how we automate the countless tedious tasks that come with managing a BIM model.
-Creating the model is step one – but BIM managers and project teams then have to produce sheets, tag elements, adjust hundreds of parameters, ensure standards are followed, and so on.
-These tasks have traditionally been tackled with manual effort or with the help of scripting tools like Dynamo and pyRevit.
-Now, we’re entering an era of AI assistants in Revit – where you can literally converse with your BIM software to get things done.
+Creating the model is step one – but BIM managers and project teams then have to produce sheets, tag elements, adjust hundreds of parameters, ensure standards are met, and more.
+This is where another wave of AI innovation is happening: AI assistants for BIM – where you can literally converse with your CAD software to get things done.

 Traditional Automation vs. AI: For years, power users have used tools like Dynamo (Revit’s built-in visual programming engine) and pyRevit (an open-source Python scripting toolkit) to automate repetitive chores.
 For example, a BIM manager might build a Dynamo graph to auto-generate sheets or use a pyRevit script to quickly renumber rooms.
 These methods can yield massive time savings – one case study found that Dynamo routines can save over 90% of the time spent on repetitive tasks like sheet creation and renumbering, compared to doing them manually[^1].
 The downside is that setting up these automations requires specialized skills.
 Dynamo’s node-based programming has a learning curve, and writing Python scripts demands coding knowledge.
 Many architecture firms don’t have the resources for a full-time coder, meaning a lot of automation potential remains untapped in practice.

 This is where AI “co-pilots” step in to bridge the gap.
 Instead of expecting the user to script the solution, an AI assistant can understand plain-language instructions and generate the solution on the fly.
-Think of it as having a BIM-savvy chatbot at your service inside Revit.
-You tell it what you need, and it figures out the underlying commands or scripts to execute your request.
-This approach can make advanced automation accessible to any Revit user – no coding required.
+Think of it as having a BIM-savvy chatbot at your service in ArchiLabs Studio Mode.
+You tell it what you need, and it figures out the underlying commands or scripts to execute.
+This opens up powerful automation to any BIM professional – no coding required.

 (It’s not science fiction – it’s happening now.
 Aside from ArchiLabs, there are early experiments like plugins that integrate GPT models with Revit, and Autodesk itself is exploring AI assistants for its tools.
 The trend is clear: in the near future, we might be managing BIM models by simply talking to our software.)